-In this article, we have reviewed the five best teas for kombucha currently available on the market.
+In this article, we have reviewed the seven best teas for kombucha currently available on the market.
 But first, let’s quickly go over the process of brewing kombucha.

 If you're a busy person who doesn't have time to read this entire review, we've simplified everything.
 Here is a table to show you a quick rating of the best teas for kombucha.

 |Bucha Live Kombucha||CLICK HERE FOR PRICE|